 The school has an additional space that is located at 14002 East 21st Street, Suite 1100, Tulsa, OK 74134.
-This space is used for Core Classes (first phase of training).
+This space is used for the Esthetics program.

 Students must abide by local (city and/or landlord) parking rules, which are announced during orientation.
 Paul Mitchell The School Tulsa will not be responsible for parking violations and/or towing fees.